Are you over 50 and struggling with stubborn belly fat? You’re not alone. As we age, losing weight becomes more challenging, but it’s not impossible.

 Excessive Alcohol Consumption

-While a glass of wine with dinner isn’t a problem, excessive drinking can contribute to belly fat.
-Alcohol is high in calories and can lead to poor food choices.
+While a glass of wine with dinner isn’t a problem, excessive drinking will contribute to belly fat.
+Alcohol is high in calories and can lead to poor food choices once you’re a little buzzed.

 2. Unhealthy Lifestyle Habits

-Your daily habits also play a significant role in belly fat accumulation:
+Your daily habits also play a significant role in belly fat buildup:

 Sedentary Behavior

-As we age, we tend to become less active.
-This decrease in physical activity can lead to muscle loss and fat gain, especially around the midsection.
+As we age, a lot of us (hey, I’m 66!) tend to become less active, and I can see why.
+Heck, I’m tired or sore or both a fair amount of the time these days.
+This decrease in physical activity will lead to muscle loss and fat gain, especially around the midsection.

 Chronic Stress